 Some days, there’s no time for braiding or buns.
 All you need is an easy style fix for daycare or a playdate.
 This one works by dividing the hair into four sections.
 Tie the uppermost ones into ponytails, or even braid them.
 Then, bring the hair on both sides into two larger ponytails, fastened with big, fluffy bows.
 Cute, isn’t it?

 Pigtails are among the most popular hairstyles for babies, and they’re pretty effortless, too.
 For this one, create a deep, twisted parting.
 Tie the smaller section into a pigtail, then divide the larger one into 3-4 horizontal sections.
 Create a multi-ponytail, topped off at the end with an oversized bow.

 Busy mom?
 The more complex styles can wait until your baby is 1 year old, really.
-For now, keep her soft hair short and practical.
+For now, keep her hair soft with a good baby bath product, short and practical.
 Meanwhile, feel free to experiment with big, goofy headbands tied into floppy bows—just like this one!